sap-tutorials/Tutorials/tutorials/appgyver-connect-publicapi/appgyver-connect-publicapi.md

 ### Test data sources
-We will now test to see if the resource is configured properly.
+You will now test to see if the resource is configured properly.

 1. Go to the **Test** tab.